Second chances: Career coaching leads to fresh starts in Kentucky

 Substance Use Disorder and Mental Health Counselor Apprenticeship

-As part of the Promising Leaders in the Care Economy (PLACE) Hub, FHI 360 is partnering with New Ways to Work to develop a Substance Use Disorder and Mental Health Counselor Apprenticeship.
+As part of our Apprenticeship Programs, FHI 360 is partnering with New Ways to Work to develop a Substance Use Disorder and Mental Health Counselor Apprenticeship.
 This apprenticeship equips direct services employers with the resources they need to recruit workers with life experiences relevant to the communities they serve.

 Through a combination of paid on-the-job learning (OJL) and coursework, apprentices will gain an alternative, rigorous, and rewarding point of entry into a profession that traditionally requires post-secondary education.
 Upon completion, program participants receive a national credential from the U.S. Department of Labor.
 To learn more, read our fact sheet.